davdroman/Rehatch/README.md

 rehatch
 =======

 One of the main problems when it comes to deleting all your tweets from your Twitter account is...
 Twitter.
 Turns out the Twitter API doesn't allow to retrieve tweets older than your last 3200 tweets.
+In other words: you can't really delete all your tweets purely from the Twitter API.

 So how does rehatch work, then?
 Well, turns out Twitter __does__ provide a way to get a compilation of all your tweets: your Twitter Archive.
 Rehatch takes advantage of this, and uses your archive to parse all the tweets in your account and delete them one by one.